ARMmbed/lora-docs/docs/iotx.md

 # Setting up your LoRa network on IoT-X

-If you haven't done so, read [Building your own private LoRa network](intro-to-lora.md) first.
+If you haven't done so, please read [Building your own private LoRa network](intro-to-lora.md) first.

-Now that we have set up the gateways and they can reach the internet, it's time to install and configure the LoRa packet forwarder on them, so they have a place to send the LoRa packets.
+Now that you have set up the gateways and they can reach the internet, it's time to install and configure the LoRa packet forwarder on them, so they have a place to send the LoRa packets.

 ## Installing the LoRa packet forwarder

 The [LoRa packet forwarder](https://github.com/Lora-net/packet_forwarder) is an open-source application that runs on a gateway and forwards captured LoRa packets to a host of your choice.
-We can install the packet forwarder and configure it to send its data to IoT-X.
+You can install the packet forwarder and configure it to send its data to IoT-X.

-To install the packet forwarder follow these instructions:
+To install the packet forwarder, follow these instructions:

 ### Kerlink IoT station

 The Kerlink IoT station comes with the packet forwarder installed.
 Run `ps | grep pkt` to verify whether it's already running.
 You can find the location of the packet forwarder via `find / -name global_conf.json`.

-### Multitech Conduit
+### MultiTech Conduit

 Follow the steps in [this document](https://www.multitech.net/developer/software/lora/conduit-mlinux-convert-to-basic-packet-forwarder/).